In this episode, I’ll discuss cefazolin and ertapenem combination therapy for refractory MSSA bacteremia.

 While there is a slight synergy during in vitro testing with cefazolin plus ertapenem, this appears to be much more significant in vivo.
 A possible explanation for the synergy is that cefazolin and ertapenem have complementary penicillin-binding protein (PBP)–binding sites.
 Ertapenem has a very high affinity for penicillin-binding protein 1, which cefazolin has a high affinity for penicillin-binding protein 2.
 This is the same reasoning behind using ampicillin plus ceftriaxone for synergy when treating Enterococcus faecalis endocarditis.

 The authors also developed a rat model of endocarditis and tested the cefazolin+ertapenem combination and found a significant in vivo synergy effect.

-Further investigation of this combination is warranted, but until then it may be considered as salvage therapy in patients who have persistent bacteremia with MSSA.
+Further investigation of this combination is warranted, but until then case series and in vitro data are sufficient to consider this combintation as salvage therapy in patients who have persistent bacteremia with MSSA.